hellowac/mapnik-wiki-zh-cn/XMLConfigReference.md

   * *background-image*: Available in Mapnik2: use an image for the background instead of a color fill.
   * *font-directory*: Available in Mapnik2: pass a directory that contains fonts, which will automatically be registered if they end in ttf, otf, ttc, pfa, pfb, ttc, or dfont.
   * *srs*: Coordinate system in which the map is rendered (for instance '+proj=latlong+datum=WGS84' for a WGS84 Geographic coordinate system)
   * *buffer-size*: Default 0; Good value is usually tile size/2 to help avoid cut labels.
-This influences envelope used by placement detector ( i.e. 'avoid_edges' parameter)
+This influences envelope used by placement detector ( i.e. 'avoid_edges' parameter).
+Also set maximum-extent, otherwise you will get problems for bboxes near the borders of your map.
+  * *maximum-extent*: Set to maximum extent of (projected) map, ie. in coordinates of result map.
+For instance "-20037508.34, -20037508.34, 20037508.34, 20037508.34".
+See also [[BoundsClipping]].
   * *paths-from-xml*: Check if relative paths should be interpreted as relative to/from XML location (default is true)
   * *minimum-version*: Declare the minimum version of mapnik to be used with the stylesheet.
 Example: minimum-version="0.6.1".
 Will print a notice if you use an older mapnik version.